 A Christ-centered life begins with realising that the source of everything we are is the Lord.
-He created us, He owns us, He gifted us with talents, He authors our story, and every blessing that we receive comes from Him!
+Provider and preparer of a Home for us.
+He created us, He owns us.
+He gifted us with talents, He authors our story, and every blessing that we receive comes from Him!

-The Spirit of God, whose role it is to glorify Christ and intercede Christ’s life to you and me, will never produce spiritual power or bring change into any life that is not resting in the value, meaning, and abundance of Christ as the source and ground of all life and meaning.
+The Spirit of God’s role it is to glorify Christ and intercede Christ’s life to you and me.
+That will produce spiritual power or bring change into any life that is resting in the value, meaning, and abundance of Christ as the source and ground of all life and meaning.

 A Christ-centered life means that the Person of Jesus is the motivation for everything we think, say and do.
 Many of us leave little room for Christ in our Christianity.
 By that, I mean that our ability to “keep the law” or our pride is what defines our faith, not the Person of Jesus.

 Is your Christianity intimate and personal?
-Do you want to know Christ?
-Do you want to be part of His work?
-Do you want to please Him?
-Do you want to incarnate His character?
-A Christ-centered life is deeply intimate and motivated by relationship with Christ.
+Do you want to know Christ? and be part of His work?
+How can you please Him?
+Live to be incarnate of His character?
+A Christ-centered life is deeply intimate and motivated by a relationship with Christ.